 Of course not.
 That was all he lived for, was it not.

 Lapis smashed her lips together and tried, hard, not to think of him.
 It brought nothing but pain, and she did not wish to spend a moody day dwelling on bitterness and hate.

 She put her hand on Whitley’s shoulder, hoping to comfort him.
 “I think they’re going to send several important someones to poke about.
 If they didn’t plan to, Baldur would be in a more accommodating mood because he’d know who to bribe.”

 Whitley perked up as Relaine glared.

 Lapis edged past and walked stiffly away before she pulled her knife and cut the woman, something she would immediately regret.
-Whitley hurriedly caught her step, glancing behind them briefly before concentrating on their route.
+Whitley rushed to catch her step, glancing behind them before concentrating on their route.

 “You shouldn’t let Relaine get to you,” he told her.
 She lifted her lip in response.
-“She’s just pissed she isn’t going to get to flirt with the leaders while they get drunk, and maybe convince one to take her with him when he leaves.”
+“She’s just pissed Baldur’s refusing to let her flirt with the leaders while they get drunk, and maybe convince one to take her with him when he leaves.”

 “You think she’d leave Jiy?”

-“If she thought it’d get her a better position in the rebellion, I think she would.”
+“If she thought she’d move up in the rebellion, I think she would.”

 Whitley flipped his long blond bangs from his eyes.
 “I think you’re right, though.
 I bet that’s why Relaine’s angry.
 There’s going to be a real leader coming to check on us.”